Claiming Long Term Disability and Workers Compensation Benefits

-The best place to check whether or not you can receive both types of benefits at the same time is in the long term disability policy itself.
-This is the document that governs your long term disability policy.
-The coordination of workers’ compensation and long term disability benefits can be very complicated, so it is best to seek an attorney’s help and guidance.
+The best place to check whether or not you can receive long term disability and workers comp benefits at the same time is in the long term disability policy itself.
+This is the document that governs your long term disability plan.
+The coordination of workers compensation and long term disability benefits can be very complicated, so it is best to seek an attorney’s help and guidance.

 Common Pitfalls of Filing Claims Simultaneously

-If you are receiving wage loss benefits from the workers’ compensation insurer and you get approved for long term disability benefits, the long term disability carrier may offset your long term disability benefits by the amount you are receiving in workers’ compensation benefits.
+If you are receiving wage loss benefits from the workers compensation insurer and you get approved for long term disability benefits, the long term disability carrier may offset, or reduce, your long term disability benefits by the amount you are receiving in workers compensation benefits.